nizos/nizos.github.io/src/posts/efficient-and-sustainable-github-workflows/index.md

       - 'frontend/**.js'
 ```

-This workflow triggers only when `js` files in the `'frontend` directory are modified, ensuring relevant tasks like
+This workflow triggers only when `js` files in the `frontend` directory are modified, ensuring relevant tasks like
 linting are run only when there are relevant changes.

 Using `paths` and `paths-ignore` efficiently reduces unnecessary workflow executions, making your processes more